leej9233/01-excel-challenge/README.md

 * Use your data to determine whether the mean or the median summarizes the data more meaningfully.

 * Use your data to determine if there is more variability with successful or unsuccessful campaigns.
 Does this make sense?
 Why or why not?

+© 2021 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.